PRESS RELEASE

 A closeup image of a colourful dress with two radio microphone sets and wires attached to the belt.

-Credit: Swedish Radio
+Credit: Carl-Johan Utsi / Swedish Radio

 “First Nations knowledge in social justice, community and environmental stewardship has never been more vital.
-Indigenous Public Media members working within national broadcasters play a crucial role in sharing that knowledge with audiences around the world.”
+Indigenous Partnerships in Public Media members working within national broadcasters play a crucial role in sharing that knowledge with audiences around the world.”

 “At this pivotal time, Indigenous storytellers around the globe are taking centre stage to reshape narratives, reclaim language and culture, and challenge the colonial frameworks within mainstream media systems.
-We are excited by the new opportunities that Indigenous Public Media will provide to stand in solidarity with others upholding the principles of public interest journalism, media independence and social justice.
+We are excited by the new opportunities that Indigenous Partnerships in Public Media will provide to stand in solidarity with others upholding the principles of public interest journalism, media independence and social justice.
 We look forward to learning from others, sharing our knowledge, and championing stories that connect us all.”

 “We are in a time of great misinformation, disinformation, distrust, ‘fake news’, news avoidance and fear – I believe that First Nations storytelling has the potential to bridge those challenges – because collectively we already are.
-Indigenous Public Media creates a new platform to tell, share, and amplify important stories – and that’s incredibly exciting.
+Indigenous Partnerships in Public Media creates a new platform to tell, share, and amplify important stories – and that’s incredibly exciting.
 It’s been an honour to be part of the team building and shaping this platform.”

 “Public service media have a duty to reach and reflect all audiences.
 Yet historically, public media have neglected this responsibility to Indigenous Peoples.
 But I do believe we are witnessing a shift in how PSM recognise their role, and act upon it.
-Indigenous Public Media (IPM) is a vital new group that stands at the forefront, both as an example of this change, and as a marker of a coordinated international effort to continue this fight.
+Indigenous Partnerships in Public Media (IPPM) is a vital new group that stands at the forefront, both as an example of this change, and as a marker of a coordinated international effort to continue this fight.

-“On behalf of the Public Media Alliance, I am proud that we will act as the secretariat for IPM, and excited to work with its members directly.
+“On behalf of the Public Media Alliance, I am proud that we will act as the secretariat for IPPM, and excited to work with its members directly.
 We are here to offer support and technical expertise to help ensure this network succeeds in its essential mandate.”

 – Kristian Porter, CEO, Public Media Alliance

-About IPM
+About IPPM

-IPM was formed following a conference held by CBC/Radio-Canada in 2024, “Amplifying Indigenous Voices in Public Media”.
-The journalists, producers, content creators, and media leaders it brought together, inspired by their shared similarities and the conversations the gathering fostered, agreed to work closely to address their challenges and harness opportunities.
+IPPM was formed following the 2024 summit, “Walking Together: Amplifying Indigenous Voices in Public Media,” held in Ottawa.
+At the summit, the senior Indigenous staff who worked within national public service media organisations were inspired by their shared similarities and the conversations the gathering fostered, and agreed to work closely to address their challenges and harness opportunities.

 The group also met in Paris in November 2024 for UNESCO’s Expert meeting and Media Partnership Forum on Indigenous Peoples and the Media.
 This group’s formation also marks the realisation of a key recommendation [12] in UNESCO’s global study on Indigenous Peoples and the media which calls for “New multistakeholder partnerships and professional associations … to enhance collaboration.”

-In the time since, the group has started sharing best practices for internal strategy and editorial policies, while exchanges, funded by PMA’s Global Grants, have taken place from the ABC to CBC/Radio-Canada, and from CBC/Radio-Canada to Swedish Radio and NRK.
+In the time since, the group has started sharing best practices for internal strategy and editorial policies, while exchanges, funded by PMA’s Global Grants, have taken place from the ABC to CBC/Radio-Canada, and from CBC/Radio-Canada to Sveriges Radio and NRK.
 Several members also appeared at the Deutsche Welle Global Media Forum, where they spoke at a panel session on reaching and reflecting Indigenous audiences.
 There has also been work around how national broadcasters have been working with Indigenous communities around the substantial archives they hold.

-The IPM Council members are:
+The IPPM Council members are:

 Dan Bourchier, General Manager and Editor-in-Chief, NITV